Belgian connection: from barkeeper to suicide bomber

 "STRONG SMELL OF DRUGS"

-What is clear is that the bar the brothers ran had annoyed some of its neighbours and, in August, been raided by police.
+What is clear is that the bar the brothers ran had annoyed some of its neighbors and, in August, been raided by police.

 Details posted on the door, on the ground floor of a typical brick-built 19th-century townhouse and confirmed by police to Reuters, stated: "The premises have been used for the consumption of banned hallucinogenic substances."